springernature/frontend-playbook/css/house-style.md

 This document aspires to outline the way we write CSS/SASS, and is based at the moment on the existing [Nature playbook (Private repo)](https://github.com/springernature/playbook).
 This is just a first pass, and is likely to be incomplete (and wrong) in places.
 It's a living styleguide – it will grow and adapt as our practices do.

-Projects should use [StyleLint](https://github.com/stylelint/stylelint) to enforce these rules.
-You can find _an example_ config file in the [config directory](config).

 - [General Principles](#general-principles)
 - [Code Style](#code-style)
 - [Preprocessors](#preprocessors)